 What Is Emext Marketing?

-Emext Marketing is the act of sending commercial messages to subscribers and customers using both email and text messaging technology.
+As I mentioned earlier, the emext marketing framework can involve several channels, depending on the campaign objective.
+But in its most basic form, emexting is the act of sending commercial messages to subscribers and customers using both email + text (emext) messaging technology.

-Emext software sends the same (or similar) messages simultaneously or one shortly after the other.
+Emext software, which I call the “Synergy Engine,” sends the same (or similar) messages simultaneously or one shortly after the other.

 The content can promote a business’s products and services, deliver digital coupons, announce events, incentivize loyalty, remind clients, and more.